Recent news

 |

-January, 2024Many Blue spotters attended the Human Amyloid Imaging Conference in Miami! : Elouise presented her work on FDG-locus coeruleus signal in Alzheimer's disease, Emma and Truley presented their work on cognition and locus coeruleus structure/function.
-Maxime presented his work on AD-related sleep differences in sleep-wake regulation.
-Prokopis presented data on arousal-related locus coeruleus activity and plasma markers of AD.
-Marion presented her latest findings on hypothalamus atrophy in Alzheimer's disease..
-And Lukas had an oral presentation during which he presented his work on locus coeruleus integrity and cognitive reserve.
+January, 2025Many Blue spotters attended the Human Amyloid Imaging Conference in San Juan, Puerto Rico! : Elouise presented her work on locus coeruleus tractography in autosomal dominant Alzheimer's disease, Yuliya presented her work on locus coeruleus - entorhinal tractography in preclinical Alzheimer's disease.
+Emma presented her work on cognition and locus coeruleus metabolism..
+Maxime presented his work on hypothalamus - locus coeruleus interactions and AD-related cognitive decline.
+Jill presented her work on pupil dilation during the oddball task in individuals at risk for AD.
+Tim presented data on functional locus coeruleus clusters and plasma markers of AD.
+Marion presented her latest findings on tVNS and sleep changes in aging.
+Nina presented the design and goals of our tVNS clinical trial.
+And Lukas had a brief oral presentation during which he presented his work on locus coeruleus function and cognitive reserve.
 Lukas also received the Human Amyloid Imaging Travel fellowship, congrats Lukas!!

 |